 ‘You’ve got to beef it up, Gordon!’

-‘How, Stanley, I’ve got the most dramatic stuff I can find in the whole of Penderecki!’
+‘How, Stanley, I’ve used all the most dramatic stuff I can find in the whole of Penderecki!’

 ‘Just lay two pieces on top of each other!’